sysadmin-tools/nginx-json-errors/README.md

-Simple script that generates JSON files for HTTP errors that can be used by NGINX to return JSON instead of HTML.
-Heavily inspred from https://nimblea.pe/monkey-business/2015/03/26/replying-with-json-errors-from-your-nginx-fronted-json-api/
+Simple solution to have NGINX return errors in JSON format instead of HTML.
+Heavily inspired from https://nimblea.pe/monkey-business/2015/03/26/replying-with-json-errors-from-your-nginx-fronted-json-api/

 This repo contains one json files per http error, with the following schema:
 ```json